argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-This task will generate a series of triplets (`triplet=True`), that is, a set of (`anchor-positive-negative`) rows, a format that can be directly used for fine-tuning (take a look at [training overview](https://www.sbert.net/docs/sentence_transformer/training_overview.html) in Sentence Transformers library for more information on the available formats).
-By using `action="query"`, we request the `LLM` that generates queries for the `positive` sentences.
-The `context` argument helps the model when the given `anchor` doesn't contain a lot of information on itself, as can be the case with some of the chunks of documentation we obtained.
-For the `LLM`, we choose to use the `meta-llama/Meta-Llama-3-70B-Instruct` model via [`InferenceEndpointsLLM`](https://distilabel.argilla.io/latest/components-gallery/llms/inferenceendpointsllm/).
+Let's break down the code snippet above.

+By setting `triplet=True`, we're instructing the task to produce a series of triplets, comprising an anchor, a positive sentence, and a negative sentence.
+This format is perfectly suited for fine-tuning, as explained in the Sentence Transformers library's [training overview](https://www.sbert.net/docs/sentence_transformer/training_overview.html).

+The `action="query"` parameter is a crucial aspect of this task, as it directs the LLM to generate queries for the positive sentences.
+This is where the magic happens, and our documentation chunks are transformed into meaningful queries.

+To further assist the model, we've included the `context` argument.
+This provides additional information to the LLM when the anchor sentence lacks sufficient context, which is often the case with brief documentation chunks.

+Finally, we've chosen to harness the power of the `meta-llama/Meta-Llama-3-70B-Instruct` model, via the [`InferenceEndpointsLLM`](https://distilabel.argilla.io/latest/components-gallery/llms/inferenceendpointsllm/) component.
+This selection enables us to tap into the model's capabilities, generating high-quality synthetic queries that will ultimately enhance our model's performance.

 3. `multiply_queries`

-Using the `GenerateSentencePair` step, we obtained as many examples for training as chunks we had, 251 in this case, which can be a small number to fine-tune a custom model.
-In order to have a bigger dataset, we can leverage another `LLM` to generate more queries.
-This is the target of the following `Task`, the only custom task we had to define for this pipeline:
+Using the `GenerateSentencePair` step, we obtained as many examples for training as chunks we had, 251 in this case.
+However, we recognize that this might not be sufficient to fine-tune a custom model that can accurately capture the nuances of our specific use case.

+To overcome this limitation, we'll employ another LLM to generate additional queries.
+This will allow us to increase the size of our training dataset, providing our model with a richer foundation for learning.

+This brings us to the next step in our pipeline: `MultipleQueries`, a custom `Task` that we've crafted to further augment our dataset.

 ```python
 multiply_queries = MultipleQueries(